 - Secondary school teacher

 - Social media manager

-Graduates from English degrees often have many transferable skills which can be applicable to a wide variety of jobs and industries, not just those immediately associated with English.
+Graduates from creative degrees often have many transferable skills which can be applicable to a wide variety of jobs and industries, not just the creative sector.

 Further study at Loughborough University: